algorandfoundation/xGov/Proposals/xgov-205.md

 Blockchain Gaming will onboard the next big wave of users to Algorand.
 As one of the oldest and biggest games on algorand we are uniquely positioned to to carry lions share of that influx.
 To date, we are the only game that supports real time 3d PVP, with authoritative servers (more secure) on Algorand.
 This increased security and performance - which are both crucial as they implicity represent Algorand itself.

-To date we have built and maintaned entire Cosmic champs platform (android + ios + browser game, 4 utility web pages and 2 seasons of innovative fully animated 3d game-ready AR compatibile NFTs) on our own (and VC) funding, we weren't recipient of any of the $8MM+ in grants that were allocated to the "algorand gaming" scene by the AF, yet we can easily be considered benchmark in the space.
+To date we have built and maintaned entire Cosmic champs platform (android + ios + browser game, 4 utility web pages and 2 seasons of innovative fully animated 3d game-ready AR compatibile NFTs).
+We can easily be considered benchmark in the space with active community and constant social engagement.

 This type and scope of secure and performant infrastructure is expensive, and our current active userbase doesn't allow for profitability at this  stage so we are hopefull xgovs will recognize our contribution and value we bring to the ecosystem and will support our endeavours to ensure we remain on top of our game and fully prepared for the upcomming bull - we are commited to support the platform and keep updating and promoting the game and Algorand through 2024.